adrianjost/vue-filter-ui/README.md

 You can use as many of each type as you want, but at the moment you only have the following filter types.

+Options marked with `WIP` are `Work in Progress` and are currently not working.
 #### date
 filter for an date range
 ```javascript